Hungarian Fitness Model Anita Herbert Flaunts Chiseled Physique In Bright Red Bikini

 My favorite things to collect are MEMORIES ???? . #ExperiencesOverThings ALWAYS! . ????????♀If you agree! .
 I love traveling, i love discovering & learning new things, exploring new places, trying new foods, meeting new people.
 Seeing how people in different parts of the world live is just so interesting & eye opening… ???? .
 It’s important to take a break from our everyday life.
 I think most people (myself included ????????♀) don’t realize how much they need a vacation until they actually go on one????
 New surroundings and experiences can absolutely reset your body and mind.????????♀ . #TrunkBayBeach #UsVirginIsland #LoveToTravel ???? #VacayTime #earlyvalentines????

 This is hardly the first time that Anita has shared a bikini photo on her Instagram page.
 In a previous photo uploaded last month, the 30-year-old bombshell rocked a white string bikini covered in what appeared to be a beaded mesh overlay.
 She wore her hair in two braided pigtails as she sat on the beach and accessorized the look with sporty black sunglasses.
-But her caption revealed that the post wasn’t just meant to be a showcased of her physical beauty.
-In it, she discussed her diet revealing that she used to follow the conventional fitness wisdom of eating six small meals a day but found that the eating regimen didn’t work for her.
+Her caption revealed that the post wasn’t just meant to be a showcase of her physical beauty.
+In it, she discussed her diet and revealed that she used to follow the conventional fitness wisdom of eating six small meals a day but found that the eating regimen didn’t work for her.

-“Now I eat 3 meals a day as I personally enjoy having bigger meals and really stuff my belly (coming from a competition background, I didn’t get to do that very often)” she disclosed before adding that both methods can result in the consumption of the same amount of calories.
+“Now I eat 3 meals a day as I personally enjoy having bigger meals and really stuff my belly (coming from a competition background, I didn’t get to do that very often),” she disclosed before adding that both methods can result in the consumption of the same amount of calories.

 “As long as you eat the correct number of calories you are supposed to in order to LOSE or GAIN weight (whatever your GOAL is) you WILL make progress!” she added.